dbashford/mimosa/README.md

 ## Micro-Templating Libraries

  Listed below are the five different micro-templating libraries Mimosa has built in.
 As with the CSS and JavaScript meta-languages, the micro-templating libraries will be compiled when saved.
 In all cases, the resulting compiled templates will be merged into a single file for use in the client.
+Within that file will be @sourceUrl like information to allow you to easily track errors back to specific files in your codebase.

  The name and location of that single file is configurable (`compilers.template.outputFileName`), but by default it is kept at javascripts/template.
 When this file is injected via require, the behavior differs per library, see below.